4

 Inclusions

-• Gourmet meals throughout the itinerary (4 breakfasts, 4 lunches and 4 dinners)
+• Gourmet meals throughout the itinerary (4 breakfasts, 4 lunches, 4 dinners and snacks)

 • Experienced tour guide